How to Pay Off Your Mortgage Early (4 Proven Strategies)

 Impact:

 Commit to using periodic windfalls toward your principal.
 This includes tax refunds, work bonuses, inheritances, or selling a vehicle.
-Making massive chunk payments immediately halts the daily interest generation on that amount.
+Making a massive lump sum chunk payment immediately halts the daily interest generation acting upon that amount for the entirety of the remaining loan duration.

 Impact: